Number of Workers Sought5

 Type of FarmLarge Animal (cattle, sheep, goats), Small Animal (pigs, rabbits, poultry), Vegetable, Fruit/Orchard, Other

-Type of Farm (Other)20 acres of veg, pastured animals, cider mill, small orchard, pumpkin patch, community farm.
+Type of Farm (Other)20 acres of veg, cut flowers, pastured animals, cider mill, small orchard, pumpkin patch, community farm.

 Marketing StrategyCommunity Supported Agriculture, Farm Stand, Farmers' Market, Restaurant, Wholesale, Education

 Pay Rate$11/hr hourly wage unless/until you have compelling experience.
 Experienced farm crew will be eligible for higher wages up to $15/hourly.
 Hiring one person for winter veg and greenhouse work.
 Hiring 4 people for late winter/early spring: looking for 2021 pack shed lead, harvest lead, cut flower manager, and perhaps vegetable farm manager.